Managing your time

 The screen industries have united in publishing the first set of principles and guidance to tackle bullying and harassment, specifically tailored to the sector.
 The guidance aims to eradicate bullying and harassment and to support victims more effectively.

-It has been developed by the BFI in partnership with BAFTA and in consultation with a range of organisations including ScreenSkills, guilds, unions, industry member bodies and key agencies as well as employees and freelancers across all roles.
+It has been developed by the British FiIm Institute (BFI) in partnership with the British Academy of Film and The British Academy of Film and Television Arts (BAFTA) and in consultation with a range of organisations including ScreenSkills, guilds, unions, industry member bodies and key agencies as well as employees and freelancers across all roles.
+In 2021, the BFI and BAFTA also launched an Action List to support workplaces in tackling bullying and harassment.

 If you are concerned that you have been victim of, or witnessed bullying or harassment at work and you are not sure who to talk to a good place to start is the Film and TV charity helpline.